SMarco2310/Final-Project-Web-Tech/README.md

 ### 2. Frontend Setup (React)
 1. Navigate to the client directory and install dependencies: `npm install`
 2. Start the React development server: `npm start` (or `npm run dev`)

----

-What part of the development process would you like to explore next?
-We could start building the core React component for the map interface or dive into the PHP logic for Dijkstra's algorithm.